 I just finished walking across America.
 Many people thought I was crazy for going west to east during my walk but I knew I wanted to end in Florida, because, well, I love Florida.
 I figured what a great place to put my feet up and enjoy life for a few days after walking 2,372.4 miles.

-Fortunately, I have a friend who lives near Englewood Beach and was kind enough to let me come and stay with her for a bit.
-I have always loved the West coast of Florida, the fishing is fantastic, the state parks are great and you can't beat the beaches, food and cocktails.
+Fortunately, I have a friend who lives near Englewood and was kind enough to let me come and stay with her for a bit.
+I have always loved the west coast of Florida, the fishing is fantastic, the state parks are great, and you can't beat the beaches, food and cocktails.
 It is the perfect place to go if you just have a little bit a time and you need to recharge your batteries.

-The day after arriving on the West side of Florida, I was able to go out with Captain LeRoy Bennett of Tapout Charters to do some fishing.
-I had heard Capt.
-LeRoy was an experienced guide and he did not disappoint.
-He was able to lead us pretty quickly to some snook, redfish and sea trout.
+The day after arriving on the west side of Florida, I was able to go fishing with experienced Captain who was able to lead us pretty quickly to some snook, redfish, and sea trout.

 I loved the fishing, but to be honest, the rest of the time I really just wanted to laze around on the Gulf Islands and maybe eat some great food.
 I discovered Stump Pass Beach State Park was a great place to be lazy.
 For $3.00, I saw incredible birds, poked around with some beautiful blue crabs, and found some crazy cool fossilized shark’s teeth.

 I also took the park's 1.3 mile nature trail and managed to see no one.
 It was just me, the birds, the sun, the waves and the occasional crab sidestepping by me.
 It is one of those places that you look around and you say to yourself, “How did I get so lucky to find this place?”